-There are certain expenses you have to pay every month, such as rent, utilities, cable bills, cell phone bills and car payments.
+There are certain expenses you have to pay every month, such as rent, utilities, cable, cellphone and car payments.
 While you will have to dedicate some of your paycheck to these expenses no matter what, there are ways to decrease the amount you pay.

 Consider using a budgeting app to see exactly what you’re spending your paycheck on.
-If you see that you’re spending a lot of your earnings on unnecessary things like subscription services you no longer use or a daily coffee from the store, consider scaling back on these expenses.
+If you see that you’re spending a lot of your earnings on unnecessary things like a daily coffee from a coffee shop, consider scaling back on these expenses.

-12. Allow Yourself to Splurge, but Keep It to a Minimum
+13. Allow Yourself To Splurge, but Keep It to a Minimum

 Yes, it’s important to save, but you should also be able to enjoy your hard-earned money from time to time — latte included.